Order of Solomon

 The Imperial Order of Solomon was an order of knighthood of the Ethiopian Empire founded in 1874.
-A special class Collar was created by Empress Zauditu in 1922.
+A special class Collar was created by Empress Zewditu in 1922.
 It was a split off from the Order of the Seal of Solomon and created as an independent order with a single grade of "Collar" by Emperor Haile Selassie I in 1930.
 Members are identified as a "Knight" of the Order of Solomon, with the use the post-nominal initials KS.

 The Collar of the Order of Solomon is reserved for the Emperor and Empress, members of the Imperial Family, Foreign Sovereigns, and a maximum of three ordinary recipients who have rendered exceptionally meritorious services.
 Recipients were entitled to wear special ceremonial robes on "collar days".

 The Solomonic dynasty, the ancient Imperial House of Ethiopia, claims descent from King Solomon and the Queen of Sheba, said to have given birth to King Menelik I after her visit to Solomon in Jerusalem.